mackied0g/firstRubyGem/README.md

 ### What does it do?

 It's a fun way to bundle ASCII artwork into your backend Ruby files.
 This gem is lightweight and doesn't take up much memory or speed at all.
+This is more of a portal for new and seasoned Rubyists alike to participate in an Open Source project in a lighthearted, creative, fun way.

 ## RULES